 5. Restart Google Chrome to take effect.

 You can try opening tabs in Chrome to see if it will crash and won’t respond on Windows 10.
+This solution can also fix Chrome running slow issue.

 Solution 2: Allow Google Chrome through Windows Firewall